-Examines efficient methods used in solving numerical problems with the aid of a computer.
-Topics include floating point arithmetic, interpolation and approximation, integration, roots of non-linear equations, ordinary differential equations, and systems of linear equations.
-Identical to MATH 350.
-Prerequisite: MATH 172 (grade of C- or higher) and CS 112 (grade of C or higher), or consent.
+Examines methods used in solving numerical problems with the aid of a computer.
+Topics include floating-point arithmetic, interpolation, integration, roots of non-linear equations, ordinary differential equations, and systems of linear equations.
+Identical to CS 350.
+Students enrolled in the pre-engineering program with ODU cannot receive credit for this course and the cross-registered courses MAE 340 or CEE 305.
+Prerequisites: MATH 172 with a grade of C- or higher and CS 212 with a grade of C- or higher, or consent.
 Offered spring of even-numbered years.